Technigo/project-music-releases-vite/README.md

 # Music Releases

 This weeks project have been the most challenging by far since I started the bootcamp.
 I had problems showing up the data in the browser up till fraiday.
-I'm really happy with how it looks like and how the the learning process went.
+I'm really happy with how it finally looks and how the learning process went.

 ### The Problem